Code-Institute-Submissions/Follow-the-moon/README.md

 **Fonts & icons**

-I used [Google Fonts](https://fonts.google.com/), the font I found in Adobe XD was Avenir, unfortunately this wasn’t a Google font, so I picked a similar one, Nunito.
+In Adobe XD I saw a font, Avenir, which I found fitting for my website because of the clean and thin appearcence.
+I used [Google Fonts](https://fonts.google.com/) to embed it in my code, unfortunately Avenir wasn’t a Google font, so I picked one that was similar to it, Nunito.

 For the icons I used [Font Awesome](https://fontawesome.com/)